ericpoe/indispensable/README.md

 # indispensable

-Software and settings I find indispensable for work and personal use
+Software and settings that I find indispensable for work and personal use

 [![CC BY 4.0][cc-by-shield]][cc-by]